devictoribero/elrincondevictor/content/how-to-execute-tests-before-git-commits-using-husky.md

 Now you're ready to use them!
 Try it out by commiting something running:

 `git commit -m "Finally I'm executing tests on each commit"`

+### What problems you can encounter

+I've found that some people (me included) have problems after installing `Husky` which means that git hooks won't work.
+To solve it, you just need to remove the git folder by running:

+`rm -rf .git/hooks/`

+Afer that, uninstall and reinstall `Husky` and it would work.
+[As you can see in this thread](https://github.com/typicode/husky/issues/445), lots of people have the same issue.
+Someho